 During the early 1950s the city decided to change the name of Clanton Street to 14th Place in an effort to discourage the Hispanic gang from continuing their gang activities.
 There was the Sleepy Lagoon murder of Clanton member Jose Diaz in 1942 and the shooting of Clanton member Frank Torres in 1942 at the coliseum and then the Zoot Suit Riots in 1943 which were connected to gang / pachuco activity in the area.
 After the street name change, the neighborhood just embraced the new street, 14th Place, and added 14th Street to their name.

-People have falsely identified Clanton 14 as a Norteño gang from Northern California, but the 14th has been used with this gang since about 1952 or 1953 representing 14th Street.
+People have falsely identified Clanton 14 as a Norteño gang from Northern California, but the 14th has been used with this gang since about 1952 or 1953 representing 14th Street not Northern California.
 Although Clanton are a Sureño gang, they have never identified with the number 13 in their graffiti.
 Many Southern California gangs have been identifying with the 13 since the early 1960s.
-Clanton is not alone in this regard as several other gangs from Los Angeles also do not identify with the 13, such as Choppers, East Side Clover, Primera Flats, White Fence, 18th Street and 38th Street.
+Clanton is not alone in this regard as several other gangs from Los Angeles also do not identify with the 13, such as Choppers 12, East Side Clover, Primera Flats, White Fence, 18th Street, 38th Street and several others.

 This original eastside varrio has split into distinct areas in recent years.
 On the north side Clanton occupies the area from Washington Ave (s) to Olympic (n) between San Pedro (w) and Alameda.
 To the south they occupy the area between San Pedro (east) to Main Street (west) from 30th Street (north) to 36th Street (south).
 Eastside Clanton is a much smaller turf today than the one they controlled during the 1960s and 1970s but its location is still consistent with the core area they originally covered.